open-resources/dash_curriculum/_sources/part5/chapter15.md

 ## 15.1 Advanced multi-page App Introduction
 As a starting point for the chapter, let's start by building a multi-page App structure with all the knowledge from the previous chapter.
 Starting from this template, we'll be adding a couple of features in every section.

-Our starting template is the following:
+Our starting template is the following, you can download it here[ch15_files/app_v1.zip] (the .zip file will need to be uncompressed):
 ![app_structure](ch15_files/app_baseline.gif)

 The App structure consists in: